Jabiluka

 Jabiluka is a pair of uranium deposits and mine development in the Northern Territory of Australia that was to have been built on land belonging to the Mirarr clan of Aboriginal people.
 The mine site is surrounded by, but not part of, the World Heritage–listed Kakadu National Park.

 History

 Exploration on the site began in the late 1960s with Jabiluka 1 being discovered in 1971 and the much larger Jabiluka 2 discovered in 1973.
-The Jabiluka deposits were included in the group of uranium deposits that were the subject of the Fox Enquiry.
-As a result of this enquiry, the Jabiluka mining lease and two others were created along with Kakadu National Park.
+The Jabiluka deposits were included in the group of uranium deposits that were the subject of the Fox Inquiry.
+As a result of this inquiry, the Jabiluka mining lease and two others were created along with Kakadu National Park.
 Feasibility works into the development of the mine were well progressed at the time of the 1983 Australian federal election, which saw the Australian Labor Party take government.
 Under this government, an export licence for the uranium was unlikely to have been granted and the project development was stopped.
 Energy Resources of Australia Ltd bought the deposit from Pancontinental and proceeded without background work.
-Upon the election of the Howard Liberal Government in 1996, the project was once again placed into development.
+Upon the election of the Howard Liberal government in 1996, the project was once again placed into development.